 Middle ear

-The middle ear houses three small bones called the auditory ossicles, which are responsible for transmitting sound vibrations from the tympanic membrane to the inner ear.
+The middle ear houses three small bones called the auditory ossicles, which are responsible for transmitting sound vibrations from the tympanic membrane to the internal ear.
 Additionally, the middle ear contains two small muscles, the stapedius and tensor tympani which are associated with the ossicles, the chorda tympani nerve (a branch of the facial nerve, CN VII) and the tympanic plexus of nerves from the glossopharyngeal nerve (CN IX).

 This article will discuss the anatomy and function of the middle ear and relevant neighboring structures including the neurovascular supply of this part of the ear and its components, as well as some clinically relevant points.